 This sheet talks about exposure to low dose aspirin in a pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is low dose aspirin?

-Can taking low dose aspirin during pregnancy increase the risk of miscarriage?
+Can taking low dose aspirin during pregnancy increase the chance of a miscarriage?

-Most studies have looked at women who started using aspirin after becoming pregnant, but the results from a few other studies suggest that using low dose aspirin before conceiving may help improve outcomes for women who have had one or more previous miscarriages before 20 weeks of pregnancy.
+Most studies have looked at women who started using aspirin after becoming pregnant, but the results from a few other studies suggest that using low dose aspirin before conceiving may help improve pregnancy outcomes among women who have had one or more previous miscarriage before 20 weeks of pregnancy.
 These findings are similar to studies that showed improved pregnancy outcomes for women who were undergoing assisted reproduction technologies and were treated with low dose aspirin prior to implantation of the fertilized egg into the uterus.
-More research is needed.

-Can taking low dose aspirin increase the risk of birth defects during pregnancy?
+Can taking low dose aspirin increase the chance of birth defects during pregnancy?

-Studies have consistently shown that taking low dose aspirin does not increase risks for birth defects.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+Studies have shown that taking low dose aspirin does not increase the chance for birth defects.
 Some studies have shown increased risk for having a baby with a birth defect when women have taken high doses of aspirin.
 However, low dose aspirin is considered compatible in all trimesters of pregnancy when medically needed.